When 'spoiled' Torontonians lost twice-a-week garbage pickup

 Just six weeks into the new system, the city had already received hundreds of complaints, according to what the CBC's Paul Hunter reported on Prime Time News on May 13, 1993.

-There seemed to be an initial period of confusion as to when garbage or recycling was to be put out at the curb, even though the city had distributed a calendar to explain all changes to the residential pickup schedule.
+There seemed to be an initial period of confusion as to when garbage or recycling was to be put out at the curb, even though the city had distributed calendars to explain all changes to the residential pickup schedule.